nucleom42/rubee/readme.md

 - [Modular](#modualar-application)
 - [Logger](#logger)

-You can read it on the demo [site](https://rubee.dedyn.io/)
+You can read it on the demo: [site](https://rubee.dedyn.io/)

-🚧 The doc site is on uodate mode now.
+🚧 The doc site is on update mode now.
 We are working on it.
-Please refer to downbelow documentation.
+Please refer to the documentation shown below.

 ## Features

 Lightweight – A minimal footprint focused on serving Ruby applications efficiently.
 <br>
 Modular – A modular approach to application development.
-Build modular monoliths with ease by attaching \
-as many subprojects as you need.
+Build modular monolith app with ease by attaching as many subprojects as you need.
 <br>
 Contract-driven – Define your API contracts in a simple, declarative way, then generate all the boilerplate you need.